barrersoftware/secureos-flash/ATTRIBUTIONS.md

 # Attributions and Third-Party Software

+SecureOS Flash builds upon the work of many talented developers and companies.
+We are grateful for their contributions to the Android ecosystem and open source community.

-## Heimdall
+## Heimdall - The Foundation

-This project integrates with Heimdall, an open-source tool for flashing Samsung devices.
+This project would not be possible without Heimdall, an outstanding open-source tool.

 - **Project:** Heimdall
 - **Author:** Benjamin Dobell, Glass Echidna